 Sid Meier.
 Reading his manuals for the original Railroad Tycoon and Pirates!, for example, was downright educational.
 The original Pirates! even forced the player to figure out where they were by using a sextant to identify only their latitude and land masses to get their bearing.
-See Alpha Centauri below for more evidence of Meier's diligence.

 The fascinating part is that very little of the actual science has been outright disproven yet.